Diaphragmatic Breathing has been shown to benefit chronic pain, anxiety, stress and difficulty in sleeping and depression.

 Headaches | Arthritis | Shingles | Sciatica | Back pain | Neck pain | Cancer pain | Emotional pain

 But don’t wait for health symptoms to become chronic, there are many benefits which you can read about in this article to keep your inner health and wellbeing working for your lifelong benefit.
 Make it a part of your daily habit.

 In a nutshell, what is Diaphragmatic Breathing?
 Try it with me now while reading this article.

 Either lay down with your neck supported and a pillow under your knees, or sit down comfortably in a chair with the knees bent, feet flat on the floor and the shoulders, head and neck relaxed.

 Relax your body and let my words become indelibly fixed in your mind through repetition… repetition… repetition… to become a part of your normal breathing habit.
 It is said that consistently doing something for 21 days causes that to happen.
+That is actually not correct.
+You need to do it however long it takes.
 So, whilst it may seem unnatural to breathe this way initially, your perseverance will pay off to give you great lasting benefits without trying.

 Deliberately relax all your Muscles to let go and become Loose… Limp… and relaxed… Releasing any tension in your shoulders or your back or anywhere else you can feel tension.
 Your breathing just gentle and easy… Your chest relaxing, as you learn to breathe diaphragmatically to increase your health and wellness.